apsiamsuer/apsiamsuer/README.md

-# Code for the Xinjiang high-resolution WRF–3DVAR meteorological dataset
+# Code for the high-resolution near-surface meteorological forcing dataset
-﻿
-This repository contains the main scripts used to generate and evaluate the high-resolution meteorological data products over Xinjiang based on the WRF/WRFDA 3DVAR system and ANUSPLIN, as well as MATLAB codes used for validation and figure production in the associated manuscript.
-﻿
-> **Important:**
-> - The codes are provided for non-commercial research use and are intended as an implementation reference for the workflow described in the paper.
-﻿
----
 ﻿

 ## 1. Contents
 ﻿
 The repository (code archive) includes three main groups of scripts: